Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Boost for teammates.
 			// 4th number = Boost for assistant killers.
 			"Speed Boost Reward"			"1.25,1.25,1.25,1.25"

+			// How many times each reward can be stacked for each recipient.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
+			// --
+			// Separate limits with commas (",").
+			// --
+			// Limits limit: 7
+			// Character limit for each limit: 7
+			// --
+			// Minimum value for each limit: 0 (No limit)
+			// Maximum value for each limit: 999999 (Highest limit)
+			// --
+			// 1st number = Health reward stack limit.
+			// 2nd number = Speed boost reward stack limit.
+			// 3rd number = Damage boost reward stack limit.
+			// 4th number = Attack boost reward stack limit.
+			// 5th number = Ammo reward stack limit.
+			// 6th number = God mode reward stack limit.
+			// 7th number = Infinite ammo reward stack limit.
+			"Stack Limits"				"1,1,1,1,1,1,1"

 			// Allow rewards from Mutant Tanks to be stacked.
 			// Note: This setting can be used for standard Tanks.